dal211/ClassProjectinBaseR/README.md

 It briefly analyzes data regarding undergraduate college majors and their income progression via starting salary and mid-career salary(10-15 years out)

-"Final Project Using Tidyverse.R" - click on this to view my code "CS544_Liu_v2" - click on this to view my presentation on my code
+/"Final Project Using Tidyverse.R" - click on this to view my code /"CS544_Liu_v2" - click on this to view my presentation on my code

 I try to use Tidyverse/Dplyr/ggplot2 as much as I can